sunbearr/Maze-Game/README.md

 Maze Game

-Create and solve custom mazes.
+A Java application for creating and solving custom mazes.

-To run:
+This project allows users to solve custom mazes through an interactive GUI interface.

+**Running the Application**
+1. Ensure you have Java installed on your system.

+2. Compile the Java file:
-> javac Launcher.java
+javac Launcher.java

+3. Launch the application:
-> java Launcher GUI
+java Launcher GUI (GUI mode)
+java Launcher *maze file name* (text mode)